Positive Ricci curvature through Cheeger deformations: The Ricci tensor on fixed axes

+Having understood necessary and sufficient pointwise conditions to produce the needed counterexamples to Theorem \ref{ithm:mainitro}, we now construct a local Riemannian metric that fails to develop positive Ricci curvature after any finite Cheeger deformation: \begin{proposition} Suppose that $\cal H_q$ admits a $\rho$-invariant subspace $\cal H_1$ and let $X\notin \cal H_1$ be such that

-Then, there is a $G$-invariant metric $g$ on a neighborhood $U$ of $p$ satisfying \begin{enumerate} \item $\Ricci_{U^{reg}/G}\geq 1$, \item $\Ricci_{g_t}(X)<0$ for every Cheeger deformation $g_t$ of $g$. \end{enumerate} \end{proposition} \begin{proof} Once \eqref{eq:trace.to.Ricci} is verified, a direct application of Lemma \ref{q:solution} gives $\lambda_1,\lambda_2$ such that $R_X=\lambda_1 p_1+\lambda_2 p_2$ satisfies $(1),(2)$.
-This completes the proof, since classical theory should give a $G$-invariant metric with such prescribed curvature.
-Nevertheless, it is worth observing that a double warped product provides an explicit metric.
+Then there is a $G$-invariant metric $g$ on a neighborhood $U$ of $q$ satisfying \begin{enumerate}[$1.$] \item $\Ricci_{U^{reg}/G}\geq 1$, \item $\Ricci_{g_t}(X)<0$ for every Cheeger deformation $g_t$ of $g$. \end{enumerate} \end{proposition} \begin{proof} Since \eqref{eq:trace.to.Ricci} is assumed, a direct application of Lemma \ref{q:solution} gives $\lambda_1,\lambda_2$ such that $R_X=\lambda_1 p_1+\lambda_2 p_2$ satisfies $1$ and $2$.
+Now, classical theory should give a $G$-invariant metric with such prescribed curvature and this would complete the proof: In Riemannian normal coordinates (using the exponential map as chart), the Taylor expansion of the metric at $0$ has identity as constant part, vanishing linear part (Christoffel's symbols vanish at $0$), and the quadratic part is the curvature.
+Nevertheless, it is worth pointing it out that a double warped product provides an explicit metric.